Dheerajsyz/MSCS-634-Project-/README.md

 This project analyzes obesity and health data from the CDC to understand patterns in obesity rates across the United States and build predictive models.
 The dataset comes from the Behavioral Risk Factor Surveillance System (BRFSS), which is a nationwide health survey.

-The project has multiple phases:
+The project consists of four phases:
 - **Deliverable 1**: Data collection, cleaning, and exploratory analysis
 - **Deliverable 2**: Regression modeling and performance evaluation
-- **Future Deliverables**: Classification, clustering, and association rule mining
+- **Deliverable 3**: Classification, clustering, and association rule mining
+- **Deliverable 4**: Final insights, recommendations, and comprehensive report

 ## About the Dataset

-I'm using the "Nutrition, Physical Activity, and Obesity" dataset from the CDC's BRFSS program.
+The analysis uses the "Nutrition, Physical Activity, and Obesity" dataset from the CDC's BRFSS program.

 - **Size**: 106,261 records with 33 attributes
 - **Time period**: 2011 to 2023 (13 years of data)